-We are enabling excellence in occupational therapy and promoting its global growth and development.
+We are enabling excellence in occupational therapy and promoting its global growth and development by ensuring the quality of education programmes around the world.
 We are engaging occupational therapists in broad and deep discovery of their profession.

-WFOT maintains a list of education programmes worldwide that have attained WFOT Approved status.
+WFOT maintains a list of education programmes worldwide (both current and discontinued) that have attained WFOT Approved status.

-The education programme undertakes a range of ongoing functions and projects:
+The WFOT Education Programme undertakes a range of ongoing functions and projects:

 - Maintain updated list of WFOT Approved education programmes